DD2480-group-30/Lab4OpenRefine/report.md

 Phase out usage of java.util.Properties in Exporter API, in it's StreamExporter and WriterExporter subinterfaces.
 Each has a single method export() which includes a Properties-typed options parameter in its API.
 These should be replaced with a Map<String, String>.

 #### Scope (functionality and code affected):
 The changes in WriterExport would affect 6 different classes with a total of 14 usages.
 The changes in StreamExporter would affect 2 different classes with a total of 8 usages.
 Considering the time limit, we only managed to changes in StreamExporter.
-The functionality havn't change.
+The functionality hasn’t changed.
 We implemented a new interface that extends the old one to make ensure backward compatibility.
 Both implementations of StreamExporter2 export method in (OdsExporter.java and XlsExporter.java) were done.
-Additionally, two references (CustomizableTabularExporterUtilities.exportRows and ExportRowsCommand.doPost) were made to accommadate the new changes.
+Additionally, two references (CustomizableTabularExporterUtilities.exportRows and ExportRowsCommand.doPost) were made to accommodate the new changes.

+We also tested the second suggested method of instead modifying existing interfaces in the 4.0 branch since changes had already been made to the interfaces on that branch.

 ### Requirements
 1. **New Interfaces:** Introduce new StreamExporter2 and WriterExporter2 interfaces which extends the old interfaces: To distinguish between the old ones and the new one.
-Add export method that takes Map<String, String> instead of java.util.Properties in the new interfaces: Abstract method that will be overriden in the classes.
+Add export method that takes Map<String, String> instead of java.util.Properties in the new interfaces: Abstract method that will be overridden in the classes.
 2. **Replace in XlsExport:** Implement the new export method in XlsExport.java: The export method is long.
 Extraction needed to minimize code duplication.
 3. **Replace in OdsExport:** Implement the new export method in OdsExport.java to use the new method:
 4. **Replace in exportRows:** Modify CustomizableTabularExporterUtilities.exportRows to use Map<String, String>: There is nested functions in the function.
-Extration needed to minimize code duplication
+Extraction needed to minimize code duplication
 5. **Replace in ExportRowsCommand** Modify Command.Project.ExportRowsCommand to use the new StreamExporter: getRequestParameters returns Properties, which is used by other class.
 A new method that return Map<String,String> is required in Command.Project.ExportRowsCommand.

 ## Code changes